tienhuat/dbversion/README.md

 * Compare database versions without using commercial tools
 * Detect unauthorized changes of database version
 * By checking the dbversion report and its hash into source code repository, we can link the database version with source code and version control it
 * Ensure that the database version is properly changed to the desired state after the changes are applied.
-This step can be automated in CI/CD pipeline by checking the hash in the source code repository and the database version of the deployed database
+This step can be automated in CI/CD pipeline by comparing the hash in the source code repository and the calculated hash of the deployed database

 ## Instructions
 ```python